-If the coast guard or boat operator feels that the conditions are too extreme and unsafe, you will get your deposit back in full.
-The coast guards are trained and experienced in these matters, while the boat is the lifeblood for the boatman and they will not risk losing it for a little income.
+If the boat operator feels that the conditions are too extreme and unsafe, you will get your deposit back in full.
+The boat is their lifeblood and they will not risk losing it for a little income.
 They get a steady stream of tours from us and do not need to take such risks.

 Another source is google’s Weather Hazards Report for the Philippines:

 Another option is to do a google search for “typhoon philippines”, go to the News link at the top, and at the bottom of that page subscribe to a google news feed/alert based on this search.
 This will send you an email about news articles which have those two keywords in it.

 Generally though the typhoons go around the north tip of the country and hit the east coast the hardest.
 By the time they get around to the Palawan area, they are generally tame and you only get the tail end of them, the main body moving on towards Vietnam and mainland China.
 I survived 8 typhoons last year and only about two of them actually went straight through this area, or nearby, but even then it was quite manageable and even invigorating.
 However, after planting trees for seven summers in Canada, I find wild nature quite invigorating and nothing to fear.

 From May until October the Habagat trade winds blow from the southwest.
 They are rather sporadic and unpredictable, but can produce strong winds.

 From November until April the Amihan trade winds blow from the northeast but are much more consistent and stronger.
 They flow around the island to produce onshore winds on the west side but which are generally subdued and ideal for beginners and intermediates.
 This is generally the best time of year to come, as it is the tourist high season, it almost never rains and there are no bugs.
 Many of our guests sleep on the beach under the clear stars.